giacomo270197/giacomo270197.github.io/assets/posts/DLLInjection.md

 fmt.Printf("[+] Written %d bytes to remote process\n", writtenBytes)
 ```

 We now need to get the address of `LoadLibraryA`, defined in `kernel32.dll` so that we can later start a new thread to execute it.
 Interestingly, getting the address of the functions in the local process rather than in the remote one works fine.
-You can find out more why in (this Stackoverflow thread)[https://stackoverflow.com/questions/22750112/dll-injection-with-createremotethread].
+You can find out more about why that is in [this Stackoverflow thread](https://stackoverflow.com/questions/22750112/dll-injection-with-createremotethread).
 Because of this, getting the address of `LoadLibraryA` is as simple as calling `GetProcAddress`.

 ```
 moduleName, err := windows.UTF16FromString("kernel32.dll")